Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Introduction

-An attractive theoretical alternative is to work under \emph{discretized} diffusion models as e.g.\ employed in \citet{Jacod2017, Jacod2018, Jacod2019, DaXiu2021, Li2022remedi}, where a continuous diffusion process is augmented with a process separately modeling the arrivals of the transactions.
+A theoretical alternative is to work under \emph{discretized} diffusion models as e.g.\ employed in \citet{Jacod2017, Jacod2019, Jacod2018, DaXiu2021, Li2022remedi}, where a continuous diffusion process is augmented with a process separately modeling the arrivals of the transactions.
 Similar to the TTSV model, the resulting price process is a pure jump process with price changes at the explicitly modeled arrivals of the transactions.
 We illustrate in Appendix \ref{sec:ComparisonDiscretization} that these discretized diffusions are closely related to the TTSV model.
-Nevertheless, the TTSV model is more appropriate for analyzing our specific research questions for the following reasons.
-First, it allows to conveniently disentangle trading and tick variance effects due to its attractive spot variance decomposition, hence providing illustrative results concerning the transaction and business time sampling variants.
-Second, it allows efficiency comparisons at finite sampling frequencies opposed to asymptotics only.
-Third, it yields the novel and efficient realized BTS scheme due to the explicit modeling of the trading times, hence refining existing efficiency results of \citet{Barndorff2011SubsamplingRK} as also shown in our empirical application.
+While similar (finite sample or asymptotic) efficiency results might be derived by relying on discretized diffusions, the TTSV model is attractive due to its simplicity and transparency in distinguishing between trading intensity and tick variance.
+Some of our results (in particular, Theorem~\ref{thm:EfficientSampling} (b) and (c)), however, require strong independence conditions on the underlying TTSV processes, which could possibly be weakened when working with discretized diffusions.
+The TTSV model, however, also allows for the analysis of the price-dependent HTS scheme (opposed to e.g., \citet[Assumption O (2c)]{Li2022remedi}, \citet[Assumption O (ii)]{Jacod2017} and \citet[Assumption A on page 302]{ait2014high}) and it yields the novel realized BTS scheme due to the explicit modeling of the trading times, hence refining the (asymptotic) efficiency results of \citet{Barndorff2011SubsamplingRK}.